scala/scala3/docs/docs/reference/metaprogramming/staging.md

 in class `Expr` called `run`.
 Note that `$` and `run` both map from `Expr[T]` to `T` but only `$` is subject to the PCP, whereas `run` is just a normal method.
 Run provides a `QuoteContext` that can be used to show the expression in the scope of `run`.
-On the other hand `withQuoteContext` provides a `QuoteContext` without evauating the expression.
+On the other hand `withQuoteContext` provides a `QuoteContext` without evaluating the expression.

 ```scala
 package scala.quoted.staging